wjakewright/Activity_Viewer/README.md

 ## Functionality

 ### ROI Drawing
-From the main menu bar
+- Menu Bar
     - File
         - Open Image - opens reference image
         - Load ROIs - loads ROIs previously drawn and saved
         - Save ROIs - save current ROIs to use later
         - New Session - no current function
         - Exit - Closes the GUI
     - Image
         - Color Map - change the color map of the reference image from the given options
         - Display Options - change how the reference iamge is being displayed if a video.
 Can be shown as a video, max, or average projections
             - Aspect Ratio - choose the aspect ratio of the reference image to be fixed or fit the window
     - ROIs
         -Color - allows you to select the color of the drawn rois

-Draw ROIs section
+- Draw ROIs section
     - Background - Draw a single ROI to caputure the background
     - Dendrite - Draw series of ROIs along the length of dendrite that are held together in a container
     - Spine - Draw individual ROIs for dendritic spines
     - Soma - Draw individual ROIs for cell somas

-Manage ROIs section
+- Manage ROIs section
     - Select ROIs - allows for ROI selection
     - Shift ROIs - allows for shifting all ROIs together at once
     - Label ROIs - toggles the ROIs labels